What is the difference between medical assistance in dying and euthanasia?

 What is the difference between medical assistance in dying and assisted suicide?

 Two kinds of medical assistance in dying are permitted in Canada, outside of Quebec.
-A physician or nurse practitioner can directly administer a substance that causes the death of the person who has requested it (“medical assistance in dying”), or a physician or nurse practitioner can give or prescribe to a patient a substance that the patient can self-administer to cause their own death (“self-administered medical assistance in dying,” sometimes referred to as “assisted suicide”).
+A physician or nurse practitioner can directly administer a substance that causes the death of the person who has requested it (“medical assistance in dying”), or a physician or specialized nurse practitioner (SNP) can give or prescribe to a patient a substance that the patient can self-administer to cause their own death (“self-administered medical assistance in dying,” sometimes referred to as “assisted suicide”).
 NB: it is worth noting that the latter, “assisted suicide,” is a stigmatizing term that we generally avoid.

 Self-administered MAID is illegal in Quebec, but it is legal in the rest of Canada.